The Consequences of Relations with an Older Teen

 Punishment for conviction of this crime may lead to a maximum of one year of incarceration.
 In addition, this statute states that any person aged 21 years or older who impregnates a child under the age of 16-years-old is guilty of a third degree felony, punishable by up to five years imprisonment.

 The seriousness of these allegations require a clear and comprehensive defense.
 A defendant’s freedom, financial well being and reputation are all at stake under these allegations.
-If faced with charges involving mistreatment of a minor, contact an experienced attorney.
-Our Miami attorneys can provide you with an aggressive and comprehensive defense.
+If faced with charges involving mistreatment of a minor, contact an experienced lawyer.
+Our Miami lawyers can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.